CIS-3500/ideation/round4/team-06.md

 ## Problem Statement

 The LazyReader Chrome extension aims to streamline information gathering and comprehension for students, researchers, and individuals by integrating ChatGPT's capabilities directly into the browser.
 Sometimes articles or text give an unnecessary amount of detail, which can cost readers a lot of time and effort.
-The LazyReader Chrome extension addresses the challenge of information overload and the high time cost associated with digesting lengthy online articles, academic papers, and reports.
+The LazyReader Chrome extension addresses the challenge of information overload and the high time cost associated with digesting lengthy online articles, papers, or reports.
 LazyReader incorporates features such as text summarization, analysis, and question generation so users can efficiently extract key insights from web pages without the need to navigate away.

 ## Target Audience

-The target audience for Lazy Reader includes students, researchers, knowledge seekers, and general internet users who regularly encounter lengthy textual content while browsing the web.
-These individuals seek to understand complex information with minimal effort.
-They value their time and seek efficient ways to absorb information without sacrificing depth and comprehension.
+Lazy Reader mainly targets students and general internet users who regularly encounter lengthy textual content while browsing the web.
+These individuals seek to gain a base-level understanding of information with minimal effort.
+They value their time and seek efficient ways to absorb information.

 ## Description

 LazyReader provides users with a seamless solution for digesting textual content on web pages.
-It is a Chrome extension designed to empower users to instantly summarize, analyze, and question the content of any webpage with a simple click.
-By leveraging ChatGPT's advanced language processing capabilities, users can effortlessly request summaries, analysis, and questions based on the text present on any webpage they visit.
-This extension aims to deepen users’ understanding of various topics and enhance their browsing efficiency.
+It is a Chrome extension designed to empower users to instantly summarize the content of any webpage with a simple click.
+By leveraging ChatGPT's advanced language processing capabilities, users can effortlessly request summaries, key terms, and/or reflection questions based on the text present on any webpage they visit.
+This extension aims to help users understand the gist of various topics and enhance their browsing efficiency.

 ## Selling Points

 1. Time Efficiency: Dramatically reduces the time required to understand and digest extensive online articles, papers, and reports.
-2. Enhanced Comprehension: Highlight key points and themes, improving users' grasp of complex subjects.
+2. Assisted Comprehension: Highlight key points and themes, giving users supplemental tools when trying to understand complex subjects.
-3. Customizable Summaries: Offers adjustable summary lengths and tone, allowing users to choose the depth of detail they need.
+3. Customizable Summaries: Offers adjustable summary lengths and tone, allowing users to choose the depth of detail they want.
-4. Engagement and Interaction: Generates summaries and questions based on the text to encourage deeper thinking and engagement with the content.
+4. Engagement and Interaction: Generates summaries and questions based on the text to encourage deeper thinking and engagement with the content if the user desires.
 5. Ease of Use: Integrates seamlessly into the browser experience, enabling users to access its features on any webpage with minimal disruption.

 ## User Stories

 1. As a student preparing for exams, I want to summarize lengthy articles I find online so that I can review key concepts more efficiently.
-2. As a busy professional, I want to generate questions from articles I read online so that I can deepen my understanding of the content.
+2. As a busy individual, I want to generate questions from articles I read online so that I can better reflect on my understanding of the content.
 3. As a casual reader, I want to quickly summarize news articles I come across so that I can stay updated on current events without spending too much time.
 4. As a language learner, I want to analyze and generate questions from online articles in my target language so that I can improve my comprehension skills.
 5. As an educator, I want to generate questions from educational material so that I can create quizzes and tests more efficiently.